 And in that moment … as nauseous as I was [laughs], I chose to wake up to that little voice.
 Because that little voice felt like so much more than a little voice — it felt like my entire future and his future.
 That was the wake-up call.

 Wow, it was literally a wake-up call.
 It was ‘Mommy!’

 Yes, it was.

 Oh yeah.
-I grew up with women.
-I was raised by two very strong libra women.
-I feel like libra women are some of the most balanced, strongest women you can meet.
+I grew up with women and was raised by two very strong Libra women.
+I feel like Libra women are some of the most balanced, strongest women you can meet.
 And they were by my side the entire time.
 I witnessed firsthand the power of unity and what was able to come from them unifying.
 The love was so deep you can’t compare it to anything.

 The way that women love and nurture is like a superpower.
 Women are healers — we heal the world, we know how to heal each other and the Divine Feminine is all of that.
 Sometimes, as women, especially growing up in the city, we feel like we have to put on this hard shell and have this masculinity where we lose our femininity.
 And that’s really not healthy because we need that feminine balance in order to create the magic.

 I talk a lot about that in the book because there was a point where I wanted to be tough and I felt like I needed to put on this front in order to get through my pain and not have the world look at me like some weak woman.

 But I realized, in another moment of having a wake-up call, that I have to be vulnerable.
 I have to open myself up, I have to embrace the fact that my heart is broken in order to let light into it.
 That is why it’s so important to be soft and nurturing and vulnerable.
 There’s nothing wrong with that.